ciwebgroup/ci-local-business-schema/readme.md

 - Added RankMath schema deactivation.
 - Injected valid LocalBusiness JSON-LD schema into the site’s `<head>`.
 - Customizable schema option via the WordPress admin interface.

-## License

-This plugin is licensed under the GPLv3 license.
-See the LICENSE file for more details.

 ---